tc39/proposal-smart-pipelines/readme.md

 generators, `if` `else` statements, and so forth – is a goal of smart pipelines.
-[Several alternative proposals also address function composition][function composition], but [Additional Feature PF][] holistically addresses it with application, partial application, and method extraction, and not only for unary functions but also for expressions of any type.
+[Several alternative proposals also address function composition][function composition], but [Additional Feature PF][] holistically addresses it with application, partial application, and some forms of method extraction, and not only for unary functions but also for expressions of any type.

 ### Terse partial application
 Terse partial application of all expressions – [not only functions][expressive